fusion5/x86-64-linux-cpu-trap-flag/README.md

 ret
 ```

-Under 64 bit linux, the handler can be installed in C using the library
+Under 64 bit Linux, the handler can be installed in C using the library
-functions for signals to catch SIGTRAP (see `man sigaction` for more information).
+functions for signals to catch SIGTRAP (`signal.h`).
-The operating system manages the handlers for multiple processes.
+The operating system manages the signal handlers of multiple processes.
 Hence, we
 need to interact with Linux in order to handle TRAP signals within
 the current process.
 This is achieved by means of the `sigaction` system call [3]: